chelsigorridon/CHEGOR25091_PTO2502_GroupA_ChelsiGorridon_JSL01/README.md

 ---
 ## Working usage and interactive instructions:
 - Create a Board by naming it with your main focus
-- Click on the board you've created
+- Click on the purple button in the right hand corner it says "Add new task" or on mobile mode it will have a plus sign.
-- An options screen will pop up
+- An options screen will pop up with different fields that need to be filled in
-- Add a title, description and a status
+- Add your own title, description and a status - Feel free to get creative!
-- There will be a button saying create task click it and your task/goal will be added to main screen.
+- There will be a button below the filled in fields saying "Create task" click it and your task/goal will be added to main board
+- On the main board each task will either fall under TODO, DOING or DONE
 - Move your tasks around according to where you're currently at
+- Have fun tracking your tasks/goals and never miss a thing!

 ---